 On the above map, select the state you live in to apply directly to the regional program serving your state.
 All regional programs provide online application forms for free patent assistance.

-How to Volunteer
+How to volunteer

 Continuing Legal Education (CLE) Credit

-Registered patent attorneys who volunteer for the Patent Pro Bono Program may be eligible to receive CLE credit through their state bar.
-Attorneys are encouraged to check with their state bar(s) to determine whether participation in the Patent Pro Bono Program qualifies for state CLE credit.
+Registered patent attorneys who volunteer for the Patent Pro Bono Program may be eligible for CLE credit through state bar associations.
+Attorneys admitted to the bar in any state may check with that association to determine whether their participation qualifies for CLE credit.